praeclarum/MarriageClock/README.md

 1. Gets the current time
 2. Stores that in the real time clock so it doesn't forget
 3. Figures out how long it's been since a certain date and time (say, a wedding)
-4. Displays that on it's display
+4. Displays that on its display
 5. Go to sleep for 10 minutes
 6. Go to #3